CIS565-Fall-2013/Project2-Pathtracer/README.md

 -------------------------------------------------------------------------------
 STREAM COMPACTION
 -------------------------------------------------------------------------------
-I¡¯d tried both stream compaction with thrust::exclusive_scan as well as using thrust::remove_if function.
+I'd tried both stream compaction with thrust::exclusive_scan as well as using thrust::remove_if function.
 As far as I tested, the later one is a little bit faster(not obvious) and easy to implement.
 The if condition of the remove_if is the ray is terminated.
 And after the removing process, the pool is thereby shrinked

 -------------------------------------------------------------------------------
 Texture Map
 -------------------------------------------------------------------------------
 Because of the time is limited (linkedin phone interview took me so long..) and I under-estimated the complexity of using BMP file for texture, it make me a lot of trouble when wrap the code with EasyBMP, a third party library that we had used in CIS560 Computer Graphics course.
-Anyway, I¡¯d fixed it after all, but do not have time to make it better support sphere UV map.
-I¡¯ll do this after the deadline.
+Anyway, I'd fixed it after all, but do not have time to make it better support sphere UV map.
+I'll do this after the deadline.

 The cube texture-map is support, where the cube surface should align with the bmp boundary.